-- Council dwellings depreciated on the basis of the Major Repairs Allowance, a measure of the 'wearing out' of the stock, provided by the government. - Other buildings, Vehicles, Plant, Furniture and Equipment, Infrastructure, Surplus assets straight-line allocation over the asset's estimated useful life.
+- Council dwellings with effect from 1 April 2017: straight-line allocation over each significant component's estimated useful life; up until 31 March 2017: depreciated on the basis of the Major Repairs Allowance, a measure of the 'wearing out' of the stock, provided by the government. - Other buildings, Vehicles, Plant, Furniture and Equipment, Infrastructure, Surplus assets straight-line allocation over the asset's estimated useful life.